 It has been almost a year, but I'm finally done reporting and shared [almost] everything I wanted to share about the trip.
 I hope you enjoyed reading the blog -like I enjoyed writing it- and learned something worthwhile from it.
 If you have any questions or anything else you want to know, please don't hesitate to ask by commenting on this post or by sending me an e-mail and I'll be more than happy to answer.

-the homestay family which made me attached to Osaka; the nice participants especially Mr. Egypt and Mr. Yemen, who made me feel at home in the difficult and awkward moments; my friends and teachers who received me in Japan: Yoshi, N-sensei, Nobu, Ocha no, Sanad, T-sensei and of-course, K-sensei.
+Again, I would like to thank everybody who helped me out in those two unforgettable weeks: The embassy for recommending me (without a test!); the Japan Foundation personnel who took care of us up to the last moment, especially M-san; the homestay family which made me attached to Osaka; the nice participants especially Mr. Egypt and Mr. Yemen, who made me feel at home in the difficult and awkward moments; my friends and teachers who received me in Japan: Yoshi, N-sensei, Nobu, Ocha no, Sanad, T-sensei and of-course, K-sensei.
 (K-s: Thanks for the awesome, awesome picture book!)

 After all the kindness I received in Japan I am willing to help any Japanese person in Jordan in any way I can.
 This way, hopefully, I can repay the Japanese kindness with Muslim & Jordanian kindness.
 As the nice expression in Japanese goes: お互い様です

-Alhamdulillah.
+Last but most, Alhamdulillah.
 Thanks to Allah for giving me this opportunity and a magically smooth, most wonderful trip.

 To wrap up here is a list of the trip-related posts, oldest first: